hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step7-create-resource.md

 Create a custom resource based on this new `At` CRD.
-Click on this file `example/at-sample.yaml`{{open}} to open it in the editor.
-Add the following declaration to the opened YAML file in the editor.
+Click `example/at-sample.yaml`{{open}} to open it in the editor.
+It will be blank.
+Add the following declaration to the opened YAML file in the editor:

 ```yaml
 apiVersion: cnat.my.domain/v1alpha1